 According to Deloitte, artificial intelligence has shifted from being a “cherry-on-top” to a “key ingredient” in the majority of leading organizations.
 The high demand for artificial intelligence companies just approves it.
 So, there’s no longer any debate about the importance of this technology for businesses from all kinds of industries.

 We couldn’t agree more and, based on the client requests we’ve been receiving, it seems that the near future is going to be all about perfecting AI algorithms to deliver the highest levels of accuracy and efficiency.

-As discussed in the technology-based categorization we’ve outlined today, automating processes across departments, extracting valuable insights from myriads of data, and perfecting customer service and sales calls will be the areas that see the highest levels of AI growth.
+As discussed in the first categorization, automating processes across departments, extracting valuable insights from myriads of data, and perfecting customer service and sales calls will be the areas that see the highest levels of AI growth.

 The truth is, many think of machine intelligence as something to be feared, but, in the current context, it’s rather something that should be embraced and thought of as a partner that helps carry out tasks with better accuracy and efficiency.
 So, AI won’t necessarily replace workers, rather provide them with a new tool to rely on and free up time to focus on more creative, strategically important tasks.

 Embracing AI Software Development

 As you can see, there are many types of AI that fall under the various categorizations we outlined today.
-Yet, we’re clearly only at the cusp of realizing the full potential of this technology for businesses.
+Yet, we’re clearly only at the cusp of realizing its full potential for businesses.

 At Velvetech, we understand that it can get overwhelming to discern all the emerging technologies that are out there and identify the ones that can bring real value to your business.
 So, we make sure to start any of our AI software development services with a thorough analysis of your company’s needs and existing capabilities.
 Thus, ensuring that you acquire solutions that bring results and boost your bottom line.